Constance Savery: Writing career

 In addition to the Lutterworth stories, Savery wrote three Christian stories for Pickering & Inglis and four for the Victory Press, of which Blue Fields (1947), previously issued as a serial, was the most successful.
 As the protagonist is a self-punishing thirteen-year-old boy, the book is not appropriate for young children.

 The most widely distributed of Savery's books was Emma (1980).
 Charlotte Brontë began the story, but died after writing only two chapters in which Emma is not identified.
-Savery completed the story and the publisher, J. M. Dent & Sons, accepted the story "by return of post."
+Savery completed the story and the publisher, J. M. Dent & Sons, accepted the story "by return of post".
 As published, seventeen pages were written by Brontë, the remaining 181 pages by Savery.
 The New York Times reviewer wrote, "If Emma had no connection with Charlotte Bronte, one might happily accept it on its own terms: the pellmell sequence of exciting events sustains attention and provides diversion," but it was not the book that Brontë would have written.
 Savery was identified only as Another Lady until the original book went out of print, but she was compensated by generous terms, excellent sales, and translations into Dutch, Spanish, and Russian.
 Only the Russian edition identified "Another Lady" as Constance Savery.

 In 1918, Savery had written a short story, The Wyverne Chronicles, about a missionary family in China.
 It was extended in 1920 and 1921 with the addition of scapegrace Nick Urquhart, nicknamed Quicksilver, and by 1925 the story had become a novel.
 It was revisited in every year from 1926 to 1938 except 1928 and at least twenty more times between 1944 and 1968.
 It was turned down by the Lutterworth Press in 1951 and went to other publishers as late as 1977.
 It underwent five title changes before Savery settled on The Quicksilver Chronicle.
 By the end of her residence at Resthaven, Savery's eyesight permitted her to read, with a magnifying glass, one word at a time, in natural light, when the sun was highest.
 Nevertheless, she undertook a rewriting of Quicksilver despite an inability to read either her previous draft or what she was writing.
 So she wrote on widely spaced lines to prevent a line from falling on top of the line that preceded it.
 She completed her revision six weeks before her ninety-ninth birthday.
 When transcribed and printed, the novel was 215 pages long.

-Prior to her death, Savery authorized the republication of The Reb and the Redcoats (1999) and Enemy Brothers (2001).
+Prior to her death, Savery authorised the republication of The Reb and the Redcoats (1999) and Enemy Brothers (2001).
 The book that Savery considered her best, The Memoirs of Jack Chelwood, was privately printed after her death.